PintaProject/user-guide/docs/rotate.md

      &nbsp;

 3. From the **Rotate/Zoom Layer** Menu:
-    1. Select the amount of degrees that you would like to rotate the layer from the Rotate/Zoom Layer window with any of the following methods:
+    1. Select the amount of degrees that you would like to rotate the layer with any of the following methods:
-        -  Click the dial stick and hold the mouse button while using the cursor to move the dial stick until you set the desire degrees
+        -  Select the dial stick and drag it to move the dial stick until you set the desire degrees
         -  Enter in the degrees number setting directly in the degrees box by typing in the degree value
         -  Enter in the degrees number by using the up and down arrows of the degrees box